theresegatsing/Anime_Resource_Board/README.md

-# Web Development Project 1 - *10 MOST WATCHED ANIME THIS SEASON*
+# Web Development Project 1 - *10 Most Watched Anime This Season*

 Submitted by: **Therese Elvira Mombou Gatsing**

-This web app: **This community board shows the 10 most watched anime this season and links where to watch them.
-It is implemented with React and Vite.**
+This web app: **This community board displays the 10 most-watched anime this season and provides links to where you can watch them.
+It is built using React and Vite.**

 Time spent: **8** hours spent in total